- What is an ileostomy?

 - Place a small strip of toilet paper in the toilet to decrease splashing.

-- Hold the bottom of the pouch up and open the pouch at the tail.
+- Hold the bottom of the pouch up and open the clip on the end or tail of the pouch.

 - Slowly unroll the tail over the toilet.